team-s0l1d1ty/Project-S0l1d1ty/README.md

 In the other implementations of Kilt-Protocol as seen in [socialKYC](https://socialkyc.io/), users, attesters and verifiers are secured by an external extension the [Sporran Wallet](https://github.com/BTE-Trusted-Entity/sporran-extension).
 Therefore, it is viable that in a custom implementation some form of ["Cold Wallet"](https://web3isgoinggreat.com/glossary) can be implemented to ensure the safety of the Account and Credentials.

 ### Securing P2P Communication
+Apart from what the PoC has attempted to illustrate, in actual implementation a web3name is suggested to be linked to the Attester/Verifier instance.
+This web3name can then be verified by the user similar to what is done in this [quickstart documentation](https://docs.kilt.io/docs/develop/sdk/quickstart) done by the Kilt Team.

-P2P communication between Attester and User, Verifier and User is done over HTTP which has to be secure by SSL (HTTPS).
+P2P communication between Attester and User, Verifier and User is done over HTTP naturally has to be secure by SSL (HTTPS).

-An additional layer of security is also provided at Application Level in the [Messaging API](https://kiltprotocol.github.io/sdk-js/modules/_kiltprotocol_messaging.html) which can allow for
+An additional layer of security is also provided at Application Level in the [Messaging API](https://kiltprotocol.github.io/sdk-js/modules/_kiltprotocol_messaging.html) which gives additional encapsulation for user credentials and accounts.

-Examples can be found [here](https://github.com/BTE-Trusted-Entity/socialkyc.io/search?q=encrypt).
+Examples of its implementations can be found [here](https://github.com/BTE-Trusted-Entity/socialkyc.io/search?q=encrypt).

 ## Achieving Decentralisation
 ### Suggested Structure of Hierarchy